Intellectual Challenges & Creative Experiments

 Wholehearted creative collaboration is one of them.
 Real intellectual encounter is another.
 The kind of friendship that actually sustains people through difficulty is a third.

-(1) artistic confidence,
+(1) creative confidence,

 (3) the subtle skills needed to form close friendships.